Children's Hospital is part of the UPMC family.

 At Children’s Hospital of Pittsburgh of UPMC, leading pediatric gastroenterologists are conducting laboratory and clinical research in pursuit of new and better therapies for disorders of the gastrointestinal tract, liver and pancreas.

-The role lipases play in the digestion of dietary fat is another issue Dr. Lowe’s work in the lab is helping to define.
+The role lipases play in the digestion of dietary fat is another issue their work in the lab is helping to define.
 Researchers are investigating the function of various lipases and procolipase in newborns.
 Procolipase is a pancreatic protein that aids lipases.
 Such basic knowledge is necessary to improve nutritional therapies for infants with chronic illnesses – such as kidney failure and cystic fibrosis – who have high, difficult-to-satisfy energy needs.

 Children's Hospital's main campus is located in the Lawrenceville neighborhood.
 Our main hospital address is: